 Even if the program survived cancellation, the search for less expensive alternatives and the new focus on counterinsurgency rapidly further reduced the number, finally setting it at only 195 airframes (8 test and 187 production aircraft), despite a US Air Force requirement for 381.

-Total program cost amounted to about $360 million for each production aircraft.
+The total program cost amounted to about $360 million for each production aircraft.

 The Raptor’s advanced technologies and classified capabilities also restricted it to sales to other countries, with even close allies like Japan and Israel showing interest but being denied access to the jet and having to settle on the F-35.

 Usually flying Homeland defense missions, the Raptor had its first air-to-air kill on February 4, 2023, when a 1st Fighter Wing Raptor shot down a Chinese spy balloon off South Carolina at an altitude of 60-65,000 feet (around 20,000 m).
+This milestone further demonstrated the aircraft’s high-altitude performance, low radar cross-section, and operational flexibility in modern aerial engagements.

 Often deployed abroad to act as a deterrent, F-22s have been frequent visitors to the Middle East since 2009, with the planes conducting the type’s first combat sorties in Syria in 2014 and participating in the Battle of Kasham against Syrian troops and Russian “Wagner group” paramilitary forces in February 2018.

 Interestingly, throughout the years, the role of the F-22 has evolved with the Raptor playing a pivotal role to ensure the safety of the other aircraft involved in an air campaign.
 In Iraq and Syria, acting as “electronic warfare enabled sensor-rich multi-role aircraft”, the Raptors escorted strike packages into and out of the target area while gathering details about the enemy systems and spreading intelligence to other “networked” assets supporting the mission to improve the overall situational awareness.
-In other words, the F-22 pilot leveraged advanced onboard sensors, as the AESA (Active Electronically Scanned Array) radar, to collect valuable details about the enemy Order of Battle, and share the “picture” with attack planes, command and control assets, as well as Airborne Early Warning aircraft, while escorting other manned or unmanned aircraft towards the targets.
-As happened when they facilitated the retaliatory air strikes conducted by the Royal Jordanian Air Force F-16s after the burning alive of the pilot Maaz al-Kassasbeh captured on Dec.
+In other words, the F-22 pilot leveraged advanced onboard sensors, as the AESA (Active Electronically Scanned Array) radar, to collect valuable details about the enemy Order of Battle, and share the “picture” with attack planes, command and control assets, as well as Airborne Early Warning aircraft, while escorting other manned or unmanned aircraft towards the targets as happened when they facilitated the retaliatory air strikes conducted by the Royal Jordanian Air Force F-16s after the burning alive of the pilot Maaz al-Kassasbeh captured on Dec.
 24, 2014.

 As of 2022, the U.S. Air Force officially operated 183 F-22 Raptors, with 149 of them being of the upgraded Block 30/35 configuration.